TomasNiDo/vcomponent/README.md

 composer require verzatiletom/vcomponent
 ```

-For Laravel 5.4  and below, paste this to your `app.php` inside your `providers` array.
+For Laravel 5.4  and below, paste this to your `config/app.php` inside your `providers` array.
 ```php
 Verzatiletom\Vcomponent\VcomponentServiceProvider::class
 ```